Jay Jalisi: Post-legislative career

+In February 2026, Jalisi filed to run for the Maryland House of Delegates in the 10th district.
+He was defeated in the Democratic primary on June 23, 2026, placing fifth with 12.7% of the vote.

+In June 2026, ahead of the Democratic primary, Jalisi claimed that his name was being left off of some computerized ballots for Democratic voters in one precinct; the Maryland State Board of Elections rejected Jalisi's claims, attributing the confusion to how ballot-marking devices display candidates rather than any omission from the ballot itself.
+In August 2026, Jalisi filed a lawsuit against the Maryland State Board of Elections, claiming that the so-called ballot error caused him to lose the election and seeking a re-run of the Democratic primary in District 10.

 Legal affairs

 In February 2015, Jalisi's daughter filed for a restraining order against him, accusing him of slapping her during an altercation at his wife's home in Lutherville, Maryland.
 A temporary restraining order was granted, then extended on March 2 after neither Jalisi nor his attorney appeared in court.
 On March 9, Jalisi and his daughter entered into a consent agreement without a finding of abuse, preventing him from visiting his daughter for a year.
 Following the incident, House Speaker Michael E. Busch moved Jalisi from the House Judiciary Committee to the House Environment and Transportation Committee.

 In March 2019, an ethics committee investigation found that Jalisi subjected his staffers, particularly female employees, to bullying and verbal abuse over a span of five years.
 The report also said that Jalisi ignored repeated requests from House Speaker Busch and other top lawmakers to take anger management classes, which led to Busch withdrawing his use of state funds to pay his staffers.
 Jalisi denied the allegations, denouncing the investigation as a "nasty smear campaign and a sham investigation".
 On March 27, the House of Delegates voted unanimously to reprimand Jalisi.
 In December 2020, a District Court Judge ordered Jalisi to pay more than $19,500 in back pay and damages to a former legislative aide who did not receive payment for the month he worked for his office.

 In October 2014, Jalisi was fined $2,500 for misusing campaign funds.